 Some cultures know about energy, and use methods of energy manipulation to attack other people.
 Again, the highest spirits will not assist in harming others.
 However, warfare has been a part of human culture since the beginning of time.
 Some shamans do not think that attacking the enemy to help aid their people, is a bad thing.

 In a culture where energetic attack and defense is an everyday problem, a healer necessarily has to learn about how it works in order to heal those effected by it.
 This may mean the healers there cannot remain outside of these conflicts and still be effective for their culture.
 You would need to form your own opinion about whether this makes someone a bad shaman or not.

 If you are planning on contacting a shaman from a different culture, you must keep in mind they might not have the same point of view about what is right and what is wrong.
 For instance, some shamanic practices in other parts of the world, still involve animals (sacred sacrifice) as part of the practice.
 The shamanic practices were handed down from hunter societies, and these shamans are following traditions formed many years ago.

 If this is not compatible with your values, that shaman may not be a good fit for you.

 This may be because they are not well trained, or because they don’t realized that they are missing the information they need to heal powerfully.
 There are also people who are using the term to do healing of some kind, that isn’t necessarily shamanic healing.

-If you think you’ve had a healer that has left you off worse than you started, another healer can help you.
-Go to websites like shamanicteachers.com where they have screened healers, and you should be able to find someone that can help you.
+If you think you’ve had a healer that has left you worse off than where you started, another healer can help you.
+Go to websites like shamanicteachers.com, where they have screened healers, and you should be able to find someone that can help you.

 Which Shaman is Competent?